DaveBackus/Data_Bootcamp/README.md

 To install it on your computer, follow [these instructions](https://docs.google.com/document/d/1kvZAEEh4MqpWfVuW1eW3lBvsS2yKEJXtzAkOZSrtd5s/edit?usp=sharing).
 If you're stumped, come 30 minutes early to our first session.

+**Announcements.** If you want to get announcements about the class and related events, please join our [discussion board](https://groups.google.com/forum/#!forum/nyu_data_bootcamp), a Google Group devoted to this purpose.
+You can ask questions there, too.
+If none of this works, contact Dave Backus (db3@nyu.edu).

 **Materials.**  Also before the first class, you should download these documents and save them in a convenient folder/directory:
 * [Syllabus](https://www.dropbox.com/s/h1qm3iq7owl8mjz/SBH_SQL_Syllabus.pdf?dl=0)
 * [IPython notebook](https://www.dropbox.com/s/okehr7gl0lz471m/SQL_Intro.ipynb?dl=0) (essentially a combination of slides and code for the course)